Blogger, Google’s free-to-use website hosting service, helps people of all skill-levels make blogs, portfolios, and ecommerce stores.

 Managed Solution

-It’s super easy, quick to use, and helps you comply with several of the most prominent data protection laws worldwide.
+It’s easy, quick, and helps you comply with several prominent data protection laws worldwide.

-All you need to do is answer some questions about your business and data processing activities, and it creates a comprehensive privacy policy that you can embed directly onto your Blogger site.
+All you do is answer questions about your business and data processing activities, and it creates a comprehensive privacy policy that you can embed directly to your Blogger site.

 Below, see an example of one of the questions it asks.